sheetal-devop/flightgear-control/doc/OPERATION.md

     `/path/to/jdk8/bin/java -cp build/libs/flightgear-control-[version]-app.jar org.jason.fgcontrol.aircraft.f15c.app.WaypointFlight scripts/conf/f15c/f15c_beta_flight.properties`
     * The properties file specifies which ports the flightgear-control application will use to communicate with the flightgear simulator instance.
     * For flight applications, ensure that the simulator launches with an initial heading/bearing of the first waypoint in the flightplan from the starting position.
 Failure to ensure this can cause the aircraft to tumble in an unrecoverable manner.
+    * Additionally for flight applications, the launch script will pause the simulator state after its startup is completed.
+It is the responsibility of the `flightgear-control` application to manage the initial paused simulator state as part of its plan.
+For a simple test, it can be unpaused by pressing 'P'.
+Runway applications do not start with a paused simulator.
+    * The simulator launch scripts will check for the environment variable DISPLAY, and will invoke the simulator with this display if defined.

 ### Operating Supported Aircrafts ###
 * [C172P](c172p.md)